Faitsu/FinalProjectCS3113/README.md

 YOU LOSE ALL THREE LIVES

 **BUGS**
 -Game will randomly crash due to break points.
-This is most likely due to the transfer of information in main and the fact that we do not have a copy constructor, delete, or = operator '\n'
+This is most likely due to the transfer of information in main and the fact that we do not have a copy constructor, delete, or = operator

-  -Take time when entering rooms, it seems like code will crash due to things not loading in fast enough \n -Tried adding memory allocation deletes to free up space and lessen the amount of memory leaks I will get.
-Seems to have aliveated the problem a tiny bit, but I do not think this is the complete fix. \n
+  -Take time when entering rooms, it seems like code will crash due to things not loading in fast enough

+  -Tried adding memory allocation deletes to free up space and lessen the amount of memory leaks I will get.
+Seems to have aliveated the problem a tiny bit, but I do not think this is the complete fix.

-  -There might also be problems due to the passing of variables between main and level...probably need a copy constructor but I'm not sure.\n
+  -There might also be problems due to the passing of variables between main and level...probably need a copy constructor but I'm not sure.

   **I would really like advice on the above bug if you have the time proffesor :(**